AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Composable actions

-With an opened vault, there are many different actions that can be performed beyond borrowing stablecoins: adding collateral, removing collateral from it, repaying the agToken debt.
+With an opened vault, there are many different actions that can be performed beyond borrowing stablecoins: adding collateral, removing collateral from it, repaying the stablecoin debt.
 All these actions can be combined with one another in a single transaction, which notably allows for capital efficient interactions with Angle vaults.

 {% hint style="info" %}
 For more details on how to combine transactions in a modular way with the protocol, you can check [this page](https://developers.angle.money/borrowing-module-contracts/smart-contract-docs/vaultmanager) of our developers documentation.